 A national organization that provides members (elder law and special needs attorneys) with drafting software, education, training, and support services.

-A State Medicaid agency may recover funds from a deceased Medicaid recipient’s estate to cover the cost of benefits provided on his or her behalf.
+Estate recovery is when a State Medicaid agency may recover funds from a deceased Medicaid recipient’s estate to cover the cost of benefits provided on his or her behalf.
 If the deceased individual is survived by a spouse, minor child, or blind or disabled child, the State cannot recover from the estate.
 Specific rules vary from state to state.

-The process of appealing a decision by the State Medicaid agency in regard to an applicant’s Medicaid eligibility.
+A fair hearing is the process of appealing a decision by the State Medicaid agency in regard to an applicant’s Medicaid eligibility.
 The applicant may seek a fair hearing if he or she believes benefits were incorrectly denied, reduced, or terminated.

 Individual Resource Allowance

-The amount of assets that a Medicaid applicant can retain and still qualify for benefits.
+An individual resource allowance is the amount of assets that a Medicaid applicant can retain and still qualify for benefits.
 It allows an institutionalized individual to still have access to a small amount of funds for discretionary spending.

 Income Cap State

-A state that requires an applicant’s gross monthly income flow through a Qualified Income Trust (QIT)/Miller Trust in order to qualify for Medicaid benefits, if the applicant’s income exceeds the current income cap.
+An income cap state is a state that requires an applicant’s gross monthly income flow through a Qualified Income Trust (QIT)/Miller Trust in order to qualify for Medicaid benefits, if the applicant’s income exceeds the current income cap.
 In 2018, the cap is $2,250.00.
 These states include Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware ($1,875.00), Florida, Georgia, Idaho, Indiana, Iowa, Kentucky, Mississippi, Nevada, New Jersey, New Mexico, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, and Wyoming.
 See Qualified Income Trust for additional information.